Spring Spruce with Mountainwood Homes

-April showers bring May flowers (and also a new list of things to take care of on your home).
+April showers bring May flowers (and a new list of things to take care of in your home).
 With warmer temperatures, the square footage of your home seems to increase.
 Attractive updates and a well-maintained exterior not only add value but can transform the entire look of the home.

-After major interior projects have been completed, our clients often ask us to come back to spruce up the exterior.
+After major interior projects have been completed, our clients often ask us to come back in Spring to spruce up the exterior.

-Here are five ways to help your home put its best face forward.
+Here are five ways to help your home put its best face forward for spring spruce.

 #1) Update entry door